multitudes/SwiftChallenges/README.md

-# Swift Coding Challenges
+# Swift Coding Challenges for Xcode Playgrounds

-Playgrounds to practice Interview Swift Challenges taken from the [book](https://www.hackingwithswift.com/store/swift-coding-challenges) by Paul Hudson.
+These are my Playgrounds to practice Interview Swift Challenges taken from the [book](https://www.hackingwithswift.com/store/swift-coding-challenges) by Paul Hudson.

+Playgrounds are tricky.
+Especially because of sandboxing some basic operations like writing and reading from a file on disk are more complex and make an easy challenge a tricky one!

 ![](SwiftChallenges.png)